lennymalard/melpy-project/README.md

 ### Training the Model

-Finally, we train the model with 5000 epochs and observe the results with verbose and LiveMetrics :
+Finally, we train the model with 5000 epochs and observe the results with verbose and LiveMetrics:

 ```python
 model.fit(epochs=5000, verbose = 1, callbacks=[nn.LiveMetrics()])